NNPDF/pinecards/README.md

 This repository stores all runcards needed to generate PineAPPL grids for the processes included in NNPDF.

-## How do I generate a PineAPPL grid for an existing analysis?
+## How do I generate a PineAPPL grid for an existing dataset?
 Run

     ./run.sh